brimshot/quickPatterns/README.md

 quickPatterns.sameScene().addPattern(new qpSinelon(13)) //creates layer 2, pattern 0 on the same scene
   .singleColor(CRGB::Green);

-//use the sameLayer() function to continue to configure the last accessed layer quickPatterns.sameLayer().setLayerBrush(ADD); //sets the brush for our new scene, layer 2 to ADD quickPatterns.sameLayer().continuallyFadeBy(20); //adds fading to our new scene, layer 2
+//use the sameLayer() method to continue to configure the last accessed layer quickPatterns.sameLayer().setLayerBrush(ADD); //sets the brush for our new scene, layer 2 to ADD quickPatterns.sameLayer().continuallyFadeBy(20); //adds fading to our new scene, layer 2
 ```